rcrtss/rcrtss.github.io/_projects/3_amr_enit.md

 ## What did we miss?

 Several improvements were identified to extend the system’s robustness and performance:
-- State Estimation with Kalman Filter – Incorporating a Kalman filter could improve tracking stability by fusing Kinect depth data with robot odometry, reducing noise and handling temporary occlusions.
+- State Estimation with Kalman Filter: Incorporating a Kalman filter could improve tracking stability by fusing Kinect depth data with robot odometry, reducing noise and handling temporary occlusions.
-- Mitigating Target Loss – Since the Kinect sensor is fixed to the robot chassis, target loss occurs when the person exits its field of view.
+- Mitigating Target Loss: Since the Kinect sensor is fixed to the robot chassis, target loss occurs when the person exits its field of view.
 A possible enhancement is to mount the sensor on a pan-tilt mechanism or integrate sensor fusion with the laser scanner for wider coverage.
-- Smoother Control – Current motion relies on discrete responses to position updates, which can result in jerky trajectories.
+- Smoother Control: Current motion relies on discrete responses to position updates, which can result in jerky trajectories.
 Implementing continuous controllers (e.g., PID or fuzzy logic) on top of the navigation layer would enable smoother, more natural robot motion.